KJKan/pame_I/README.md

 ## Step 3: Fit the Models <a name="Modelfits"></a>

 Fit all (3) models on all (3x1000) data sets.
-NoteL this might take a few hours!
+Note: this might take a few hours!

 ```{r}